i-dream-of-ai/next-stripe-helper/README.md

 - `new_price_id` (required): The Stripe Price ID of the new plan (price_id).

-### Add a single item (price) to a User's Subscription
+### Add a single price to a User's Subscription

-Add a single item to a users existing subscription:
+Add a quantity of an item to a users existing subscription:

 This will use the current payment method by default.
 Customer must have an existing subscription.